komekopan9/konnichiwa-program/README.md

 ## 更新日
 2025-09-24

 ## About the English version
 An English version is planned to be created in the future.

-↑　Please understand that this text was generated using a translation tool.
+↑Please understand that this text was generated using a translation tool.